roskakori/chatmaid/README.md

 Limitations
 -----------
 * Currently experimental (my first Firefall addon and Lua program).
-* Dispite chatmaid's best effort some noise remains in the zone chat.
+* Despite chatmaid's best effort some noise remains in the zone chat.

 Version history
 ---------------

-Version 0.4, 2014-xx-xx
+Version 0.4, 2014-02-08
 * Fixed broken forum link in Melder.
+Automatic updates should now work properly.
+* Disabled option "Hide non ASCII" until it handles links (to e.g. locations or items) properly.
+* Applied fixes from Firefall 0.8.1740.

 Version 0.3, 2014-02-01
 * Upgraded to new chat component in Firefall 0.8.